ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 so they better understand the purpose of your meetings and bring more substantive concerns to future sessions.

- e easiest way to bridge your agenda and theirs is to have a shared docu - ment, perhaps with some structure/template, to elicit the kinds of discussion topics you think are important.
+The easiest way to bridge your agenda and theirs is to have a shared docu - ment, perhaps with some structure/template, to elicit the kinds of discussion topics you think are important.
 Having this document available prior to your meeting also gives you and your employee a shared place to capture ideas

 in between meetings, to structure thoughts in advance of a meeting, all of which help make the meeting time more productive and efficient.